About the Young Democrats of Washington State

 Youth Outreach

-YDWA has above all one goal: to get youth involved in the Democratic Party.
-Through voter registration, encouraging voting, and bringing in youth to YDWA and the Democratic Party we not only are able to support Democratic ideals now, but also provide a strong basis for the party's future.
+YDWA has above all one goal: to get people under 36 involved in the Democratic Party.
+We accomplish this through voter registration, encouraging voting, organizing and bringing young people to the Democratic Party.
+We hope to provide a strong basis for the party’s future.

 Issues

-We identify issues of importance to our members and other young people and coordinate petition drives, rallies, letters to the editor campaigns, and other lobbying and public awareness efforts to draw attention to them.
+We work to identify issues of importance to our members and other young people.
+We coordinate petition drives, rallies, letters to the editor campaigns, and other lobbying and public awareness efforts to draw attention to them.
 We hold issue forums and educational workshops, develop our own platform and resolutions, and make our positions known to state leaders and the general public.

 Campaign Work

 We support Democratic candidates and initiative-related efforts by giving our time and energy to their campaigns.
-During election season, Young Dems can be found walking precincts, working phone banks, stuffing envelopes, doing miscellaneous other grunt-work, and managing campaigns or running for office themselves.
-Although the work of the campaign volunteer isn't always glamorous, it is crucial to a campaign's success, and it's a great opportunity to meet and bond with other Democrats.
+During election season, Young Democrats can be found walking precincts, working phone banks, stuffing envelopes, managing campaigns and even running for office themselves.
+Although the work of the campaign volunteer isn’t always glamorous, it is crucial to a campaign’s success, and it’s a great opportunity to meet and bond with other Democrats.

 Skill Training and Development

-YDWA- and club-sponsored trainings give you an opportunity to learn about campaign techniques, grass roots organizing tactics, the state party structure, and much more.
-But one of the best ways to acquire new skills is through practical experience, and there's a lot of it to be had with us.
-You'll learn how to plan and implement projects, tailor a message to your audience, motivate people, build coalitions, and more.
-Whatever your professional or personal goals may be, the skills you'll gain through your involvement in Young Dems will be invaluable.
+YDWA and chapter sponsored trainings give young peopel the opportunity to learn about campaign techniques, grass roots organizing tactics, and the state party structure.
+Members take their skills practical applications and learn how to plan projects/events, implement projects, tailor a message to the audience, motivate people, build coalitions, and orgnaize.
+Whatever your professional or personal goals may be, the skills you’ll gain through your involvement in Young Democrats will be invaluable.

 Democratic Party Activism